Back to Home Page or Contents or Hindu Mythology or Article Index

 devouring his entrails while her yoni sexually devours his lingam, penis.

-its own children and fattens on their corpses
+own children and fattens on their corpses…" In India the experience of the

-of the Feminine, particularly the Maternal, for in a profound way life and
+particularly the Maternal, for in a profound way life and birth are

 Kali serves as the archetypal image of the birth-and-death Mother, simultaneously the womb and tomb, giver of life as well as the devourer of her children: the identical image was portrayed in a thousand ancient religions.
 Current psychologists face this image with an uneasy acknowledgement of its power.
 Apparently the image of the angry, punishing, castrating Father seems less threatening than the destructive Mother--perhaps because she symbolized the inexorable reality of death, whereas he only postulated a problematic post-mortem judgment.
 Perhaps this is one reason the Roman Catholics maintain the teaching of purgatory, to divert the final end.